avracadabra/api-gateway/README.md

 https://coveralls.io/github/avracadabra/api-gateway?branch=master)

-# Bulk management API Gateway
+# Avracadabra stock management API Gateway

 The API gateway takes all GraphQL API requests from a client (frontend: mobile app, browser app..., scripting or any other services),